 Get yourself a dedicated paramotoring kit bag and pack everything on this list to keep your paramotor ready for action > LIST HERE.
 This way, you’ll always be prepared for things that could go wrong at the field, which would otherwise cause a wasted journey, and put a stop to your flight.

 You can also find out what other equipment will help you to stay safe and have more enjoyable flights > HERE.

-Paramotor tips and tricks round-up
+Paramotor tips and tricks roundup

 We hope you enjoyed these paramotor tips and tricks, they’re sure to come in super handy for you as they regularly do for us!